 • If you're flying Air Canada, American, Delta, JetBlue, United, or WestJet from the U.S. or Canada to the UK, you're not covered.

 There will be some overlap between the EU261 and UK261 rules when flying between the UK and EU and passengers can then decide which rule they prefer to use to get compensation from the airline.
-But you aren't able to double-dip in this case.
+You just aren't able to double dip and claim both forms of compensation.

-In addition to cash compensation, you also may be entitled to hotel accommodations and meals under EU261 law.
+In addition to cash compensation, you also may be entitled to hotel accommodations and meals.

 It's spelled out as a “Right to care,” requiring airlines to provide meals and refreshments in a “reasonable relation to the waiting time.”
 Some U.S. airlines choose to do this on their own in their contracts of carriage.
 In Europe, it's guaranteed.

-It also requires the airline to provide you with a hotel in cases where a qualified delay or cancellation requires you to take a flight the following day.
-EU261 also requires airlines to provide transport to and from the hotel and two free phone calls in these instances.
+It also requires the airline to provide you with a hotel if your delay or cancellations forces you to take a flight the following day.
+Plus, airlines are required to provide transport to and from the hotel and two free phone calls in these instances.

-Of course, most airlines aren't going to simply pay you money if your flight is delayed or canceled.
-Instead, you'll need to file a claim to get the compensation.
+Of course, most airlines aren't going to simply proactively pay you money if your flight is delayed or canceled – you'll need to file a claim yourself.
 And the airlines may do all they can to avoid paying.

 When you're ready to file a claim, every airline does it a bit differently: Some have an automated online form while others require you to submit a claim via email or even by mail.
 Every airline has a dedicated page that lays out all the requirements and processes.

 Start by searching your airline's name with EU261.
-For example, search for “United EU261” if you're trying to file a claim for compensation after a four-hour delay on a United flight back to the U.S. from Brussels.
+For example, search for “United EU261” if you're trying to file a claim for compensation after a four-hour delay on a United flight from Brussels (BRU) back to the U.S.

-You'll find some airlines are better than others at providing this information, so when in doubt just locate the customer service contact information and go from there.
+You'll find some airlines are better than others at providing this information.
 You can use this form to fill out and submit if the airline doesn't provide something.

 You'll need to file the claim with the operating airline responsible for the flight delay or cancelation.
 It can take some time to get a response from an airline, so give it a few weeks to a month or so before following up if you don't get a response.